How to Calculate The Price For Your Handcrafted Soap

 In addition to selling soap online, at fairs and events across Long Island, I produce custom private label soaps for other Bath and Beauty companies.
 I also teach soap making classes and speak at soap conferences all over the country.

-Sandy Engels from Ethel, Missouri, USA started The Purple Sage ago, a soap business.
+Sandy Engels (from Ethel, LA, USA) started The Purple Sage ago.